-You don't have to look far in Scratch to find help.
-It has lots of tips that come up when you click on 'Tips' on the menu bar, as shown in Figure 93.
+Figure 92: Scratch uses 0,0 as the origin (centre of the stage) and 0°, 90°, 180° and 270° for north, east, south and west, respectively.
+Just like a compass, 0° is the same direction as 360° Playing sounds Have fun exploring sounds (use headphones) and costumes.
+Combine these to make something interesting happen.
+Also try using the Broadcast blocks - they add a whole new dimension to what you can do with block coding.
+Resources You don't have to look far in Scratch to find help.
+It has lots of helpful tips that come up when you click on 'Tutorials' on the menu bar, as shown in Figure 93.
 These help you go through projects step by step - a great way to challenge students if you are not so sure yourself!
 There are other tips as well, such as creating effects, animation and games; telling stories, and working with music.

-Figure 93: You can access lots of tips from the menu bar

-There is also a tab that provides a lot of information on every block in Scratch, as shown in Figure 94 (page 47).
+Figure 93: You can access lots of tips from the menu bar There is also a section on the Scratch wiki ihttps://en.scratch-wiki.info/wiki/Blocks that provides a lot of information for teachers on every block in Scratch, as shown in Figure 94 (page 47).
 If students come to you asking about how, for example, broadcast works, you can send them here in the first instance.

-The tips are very useful in encouraging student-led activities as well as student selfsufficiency.
+The tips are very useful in encouraging student-led activities as well as student self-sufficiency.
 They are also useful for teachers to brush up on their skills.